Ballast

 The Ballast

 You have received a single piece of lead ballast poured or molded for the EC12 hull.
-The EC12 hull is fabricated from a mold that is from the class master plug mold.
-All hulls from these molds are the same in specification.
-Hence, a ballast from any approved manufacturer of EC12 hulls will cross fit in all hulls.
+The hull is a one-design and all ballast by approved hull manufacturers will fit in this hull.
 The weight, shape and size of the ballast may vary but the keel fit will be the same.
 Should it not, the hull or the ballast did not come from molds produced since 2005.

-A ballast for the EC12 hull will have a fit in the hull like an old pair of good loafers.
+A ballast for the EC12 hull will have a fit in the hull like an old pair of Sperry Topsiders.
 There is a place where all the edges will seal fit and the unit is not comfortable in moving elsewhere.
 Play with it and you will see.

-The pieces come in about the same weight, around 18.2 to 18.5 pounds.
-With the current processes of building this will give you a completed boat ready for the water will all things aboard at 42.5" of waterline or less.
-It should not be less than 42" by rule or good sailing trim.
+The pieces come in about the same weight, around 18.5 pounds.
+With the current processes of building this will give you a completed boat ready for the water will all things aboard at about 42.5" of waterline or less.
+It should not be less than 42" by rule and good sailing trim.
 The maximum is 43" by rule but you do not want to be there for competitive reasons.

 If you find the sweet spot for this pig and follow the building practices on this site you will be into the balance of the boat.